qiyanjun/books2read/_draft/2021-07-16-EveryToolsaHammerLifeIsWhatYouMakeIt.md

 ---
 layout: single
-title: Every Tools a Hammer Life Is What You Make It
+title: Every Tool is a Hammer - Life Is What You Make It
 tags:
 - Critical-Thinking
 ---